+First, you may have heard of the term backwashing.
 You can't go to a pool supply store and ask to buy a backwasher.
 They might know what you're talking about, but you'll give away that you don't know the correct terms for the parts of your pool.
 Whether you buy your pool equipment from a local retailer or shop online, this is an important word to know for general pool maintenance.

 Without coping, the steel projecting from the pool's walls would be exposed, and water could get behind the pool shell.
 Discover other functions of pool coping.